kayamustafa/Lexical-analyzer/README.md

 # Lexical-analyzer

-Lexical Analyzer Spelling for BigAdd Language.
+Lexical Analyzer for BigAdd Language.
 İnformation about language is in the BiggAddLang.docx file.

 ## How does it work?